Pivotal Tracker Setup

 Scroll to the bottom of the new page and look for the section titled

 .
 You'll see a drop-down menu that says

 Create New Integration

 .
 Click it and scroll down to Zendesk.

 - Name your integration.
 The default name should be fine.

-- Now you will need to pick an account that Pivotal Tracker will use to connect to Zendesk.
+- Now you will need to pick an account that Pivotal Tracker will use to connect.
 You can use a dedicated account or just pick somebody else's account.
 Enter their username (email address) and password.

-- When Pivotal Tracker talks to Zendesk it will pull a list a tickets from a view within your Zendesk.
+- When Pivotal Tracker talks to Zendesk Support, it will pull a list a tickets from a view within Zendesk Support.
 You can either create a new view, that only shows tickets with the tag "Pivotal" on it (for example) or just use a default view (like "All Unsolved Tickets").

 In a new browser window, open the view.
 At the very end of the URL you will see a number.
 This is the view ID.
 Copy it over to Pivotal Tracker.

 - Head back to the main page of your Pivotal Tracker project.